MileHacker Logo

 Modern Tourist Destination

 In recent decades, Sausalito has grown into a picturesque tourist destination.
 Its charming waterfront, diverse dining, and art galleries draw visitors from around the world.
-While the ferry service continues to connect it to San Francisco, the Golden Gate Bridge now provides a direct road link, making it a popular day-trip destination for cyclists and sightseers.
+While the ferry service carries on connect it to San Francisco, the Golden Gate Bridge now provides a direct road link, making it a popular day-trip destination for cyclists and sightseers.

-• The city manages to maintain its artistic roots and small-town feel despite its popularity.
+• The city manages to maintain its artistic heritage and small-town feel despite its popularity.

 • Its history, from a quiet Miwok land to a Spanish port, a fishing village, a wartime industrial hub, and an artists' retreat, makes Sausalito a place with a rich past.